Read the Cyber Risk Index (2H’2022) methodology here.

 Managing people to manage cyber risk

-Security leaders have good reason to be concerned about the risk as in the 2H’2022 CRI results, negligent insiders and mobile/remote employees were a top concern for organizations globally to their infrastructure.
+Security leaders have good reason to be concerned about the risk as in the 2H’2022 CRI results, negligent insiders and mobile/remote employees were a top concern for organisations globally to their infrastructure.

 “The people part of the equation is overlooked so much,” Ed Cabrera, chief cybersecurity officer at Trend Micro said recently, “You can look at any breach out there…and you see people and the breakdown possibly of someone either being exposed to a social engineering attack, be it phishing or smishing.”